-Latest WI Insect: Brown Marmorated Stink Bug
+Latest WI Pest: Brown Marmorated Stink Bug

 The most recent invader winging its way here will literally make a smell.

 The brown marmorated insect is ¾-inch long, with a wide back side that tapers to a point, and a rectangular head with long antennae.
-Native to China and east Asia, the insect has been migrating west since being first discovered in Pennsylvania in 2001.
+Native to China and east Asia, the insect has been traveling west since being first discovered in Pennsylvania in 2001.

-Farmers abhor them for more than their odor.
+Farmers hate them for more than their odor.
 The insects feed on tree fruits, vegetables, sweet corn and soybeans.
 Mid-Atlantic apple growers sustained an estimated $37 million in crop losses in 2010 to marmorated stink bugs.

 The Asian invasive has a family member that is native to the United States.
 The brown stink bug looks a lot like the brown marmorated version, except the colors of their undersides are different.
 We somehow doubt you'll get that far identifying them, though.